natenka/pyneng-book-en/docs/source/exercises/20_exercises.rst

 Задание 20.4
 ~~~~~~~~~~~~

-Create templates/add_vlan_to_switch.txt template that will be used if it's necessary to add VLAN to switch.
+Create a template templates/add_vlan_to_switch.txt that will be used
+if you need to add a VLAN to the switch.

-Template should support these features:
+The template must support the following features:

 * add VLAN and VLAN name
-* add VLAN as access on specified interface
+* adding VLANs as access, on the specified interface
-* add VLAN to list of allowed vlans on trunks
+* adding VLANs to the list of allowed, on specified trunks

+The template must be created manually by copying parts of the config into
+the corresponding template.

-If you want to add VLAN as access, you need to configure interface mode and add VLAN to it:
+If VLAN needs to be added as access, you need to configure the interface
+mode and add it to VLAN:

 ::